 How to Avoid Paying Taxes on an Inherited Annuity

-There are a couple of other methods you can try that require more advanced tax planning.
-For example, you may consider a 1035 exchange, in which you exchange the annuity you inherit for another annuity.
+- 1035 Exchange: In this method, you exchange the annuity you inherit for another annuity.
 The catch is that the exchange has to be similar in nature.
 In other words, you can’t exchange a qualified for a nonqualified annuity or vice versa to try and escape taxation.
 The main reason for considering a 1035 exchange of an inherited annuity would be to switch to an annuity with more favorable terms or benefits.

-Another option is rolling an inherited annuity into an IRA.
-However, this is only an option if you also inherited the deceased annuitant’s IRA.
+- Rollover Into an IRA: This is only an option if you also inherited the deceased annuitant’s IRA.
 If you inherit your father’s annuity, for example, but he didn’t have an IRA or he named your sibling as beneficiary, you wouldn’t be able to roll the annuity over to a personal IRA in your name.
 Assuming you’re able to roll an inherited annuity over, you’d then be subject to inherited IRA tax rules.

 While you can’t avoid paying taxes on an inherited annuity, there are things you can do to minimize them.
 If you know you’ll be inheriting an annuity or if you own an annuity that you plan to leave to someone else, it’s helpful to understand the potential tax implications beforehand.
 While inheriting an annuity can provide a financial benefit, it can also result in tax headaches if you don’t prepare.